Early-stopping for Transformer model training: Early Stopping Mechanism Based on PL Fitting

-\end{proof} By Proposition~\ref{prop:5.2}, under the null hypothesis that the ESD of the \texttt{en.0.s.a.v} matrix follows a Power-Law distribution (i.e., exhibits Heavy-Tailed characteristics), the KS distance $\hat{d}$ between the empirical spectral distribution and the fitted Power-Law distribution converges to 0.
-By defining the corresponding rejection region for the null hypothesis, we can conclude that if the ESD of the weight matrix deviates from the Power-Law form - i.e., in the absence of Heavy-Tailed characteristics-- $\hat{d}$ will no longer tend to 0.
+The proof of the proposition is given in Appendix \ref{pro:prop}.
+By Proposition~\ref{prop:5.2}, under the null hypothesis that the ESD of the \texttt{en.0.s.a.v} matrix follows a Power-Law distribution (i.e., exhibits Heavy-Tailed characteristics), the KS distance $\hat{d}$ between the empirical spectral distribution and the fitted Power-Law distribution converges to 0.
+By defining the corresponding rejection region for the null hypothesis, we can conclude that if the ESD of the weight matrix deviates from the Power-Law form - i.e., in the absence of Heavy-Tailed characteristics - $\hat{d}$ will no longer tend to 0.
 This observation leads directly to the following corollary. \begin{corollary} Empirical distance $\tilde{d}$ is the KS distance between the ESD of \texttt{en.0.s.a.v} and the fitted Power-Law distribution, i.e.,

 If $\tilde{d} \le d^*$, the ESD of \texttt{en.0.s.a.v} matrix exhibits a Heavy-Tailed property; otherwise, it does not, where threshold distance $d^*$ is